countable-web/open-source-corporation/sales/PROPOSALS.md

 ### Proposal Structure

-To explore proposal structure, write notes inline to the original RFP and mirror RFP document structure.
+Write responses inline to the original RFP and mirror RFP document structure.

+### Team

+Include photos and some personal notes that relate each team member to the project, and their relevant past successes.

 ### Case Studies